Smart-App-Topic-5/RAG/README.md

 ## Project Goals

 1. **Creation and management of a machine and KPI graph**: Machines are represented as nodes and connected to KPI nodes that monitor specific metrics.
-2. **Calculation and updating of KPIs**: The system calculates complex indicators, such as utilization time and available time, and manages normal value ranges for each KPI.
-3. **Query retrieval and response**: Using NLP models, the system answers user questions about machinery KPIs, providing specific information.
+3. **Query retrieval and response**: Using LLM models, the system answers user questions about machinery KPIs, providing specific information.
 4. **Integration with embedding models**: The project uses Sentence Transformers and FAISS for retrieval of relevant information based on queries.

 ## Development Phases